 Assuming a three-year period of ownership, the depreciation rates are calculated below.
-We are using Redbook estimates with the lower end of the expected resale value figure for private sales.
+We are using Redbook estimates with the lower end of the expected resale value figure for private sales, with details correct at original time of writing.
 Not all models have been compared and note that these prices are indicative only.

 Toyota Hilux depreciation